 Last change:

-CZE * ENG
+CZE * ENG |

 Cancer is the second leading cause of death in the Czech Republic.
-The majority of cases (up to 95%) are so-called “sporadic cancer” which are caused by lifetime accumulation of DNA alterations in an affected tissue.
-Therefore, the overall cancer incidence increases with age.
-Prevention of sporadic cancer includes a healthy lifestyle, regular preventive examinations, and regular population screening for the most frequent cancer diagnoses (reimbursed from mandatory health insurance for early detection of breast, cervical, colorectal and lung cancers).
+The majority of cases (up to 95%) are so-called “sporadic cancer” which are caused by

+Hereditary cancers are caused by inherited DNA mutations that affect one of hundreds of known cancer predisposition genes.
+The causal mutation is passed from generation to generation in an affected family.
+The inheritance of cancer predisposition is almost always autosomal dominant, meaning that there is a 50% chance that a mutation will be passed from parent to offspring.
+Unlike sporadic cancers, hereditary cancers are much less common (less than 5% of all cancers).
+However, hereditary cancers are recognized as clinically important diagnoses because of their specific characteristics, including a high frequency of cancer diagnoses in affected families, development of tumors at a young age, and an increased risk of multiple primary tumors in mutation carriers.
 Until 2015, the genetic analyses of cancer predisposition genes were performed by laborious single-gene tests.
 Current approaches are based on next-generation sequencing (NGS), that allows a multi-parallel analysis of large gene collections (so called gene panels), which, in a case of hereditary cancer diagnostics, can include all known or candidate cancer predisposition genes in a single analysis.
 The introduction of NGS represented a real revolution into the genetic diagnostics and made the analyzes more accessible, faster, accurate and finally cheaper.
 On the other hand, the analysis of "only" 226 genes in the CZECANCA panel reveals hundreds of germline genetic variants in each patient and among them it is necessary to correctly "identify" a single causal mutation (if present at all).

 The timely-scheduled analysis of hereditary cancer predisposition is of crucial importance for high-risk individuals to detect the germ-line DNA variant responsible for an increased cancer risk in an individual or a family.